itfanr/ros2-wiki/DDS-and-ROS-middleware-implementations.md

 ## Default RMW implementation

-If a ROS 2 workspace has multiple RMW implementations, the default RMW implementation is currently selected as the first in alphabetical order.
+If a ROS 2 workspace has multiple RMW implementations, the default RMW implementation is currently selected as Fast RTPS if it's available.
+If Fast RTPS is not installed, the RMW implementation with the first RMW implementation identifier in alphabetical order will be used.
+The implementation identifier is the name of the ROS package that provides the RMW implementation.
-For example, if both `rmw_fastrtps_cpp` and `rmw_connext_cpp` RMW implementations are installed, `rmw_connext_cpp` would be the default.
+For example, if both `rmw_opensplice_cpp` and `rmw_connext_cpp` ROS packages are installed, `rmw_connext_cpp` would be the default.
+If `rmw_fastrtps_cpp` is ever installed, it would be the default.
 See below for how to specify which RMW implementation is to be used when running the ROS 2 examples.

+Note: for ROS 2 alpha releases up to and including alpha 8, only the 'alphabetical order' rule explained above is used.
+Fast RTPS does not have any explicit priority over other RMW implementations.

 ## Specifying RMW implementations